raspberryvalley/docker-mkdocs/README.md

 Write-Host
 "Serve mkdocs site (from current directory)
 ===========================================
-This script serves an mkdocs site using the raspberryvalley/mkdocs image in the current directory.
+This script serves an mkdocs site using the raspberryvalley/mkdocs image (version 1.0.1) in the current directory.

 Docker Hub : https://hub.docker.com/r/raspberryvalley/mkdocs/